DeadNews/images-upload-cli/README.md

                                   The format of the links to be generated.  [default: plain] -t, --thumbnail                 Create captioned thumbnails.
 By default, in bbcode format.
   -n, --notify                    Send desktop notification on completion.
 Required libnotify.
-  -c, --clipboard / -C, --no-clipboard
-                                  Copy the result to the clipboard.
-Enabled by default.
-  --env-file FILE                 The path to the environment file.
+  --clipboard / --no-clipboard    Copy the result to the clipboard.  [default: clipboard] --env-file FILE                 The path to the environment file.
 Takes precedence over the default config file.
   --log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]
                                   Use DEBUG to show debug logs.
 Use CRITICAL to suppress all logs.  [default: INFO]